-For approved international study leave applications, HEE will consider funding either the full cost of the course/conference fees or the full cost of economy travel and accommodation whichever is the lower amount.
-When the course/conference fee is waived by the course provider, HEE will consider funding the full cost of economy travel and accommodation.
-For accommodation, in alignment with the agreed maximum rate for study budget claims within the UK, the overnight rate should not exceed £150 per night.
+With effect from 1 April 2023, for approved international study leave applications, HEE will usually fund a maximum contribution of £1000 or 50% of the combined costs (i.e., conference/course fees, travel, and accommodation); whichever is the lower amount.
+Dean's discretion would apply for exceptional circumstances.

+For accommodation, in alignment with the agreed maximum rate for study budget claims within the UK, the overnight rate should not exceed £120 per night.
 Subsistence expenses will not usually be re-imbursed by HEE.